 D. Educational Philosophy

-Based on our own successful track record we believe that a rigorous and holistic approach improves learning for urban, underserved students for whom a more interactive relationship with caring adults makes the critical difference in engaging or reinvigorating the students in their own education.
+Based on our own successful track record, we believe that a rigorous and holistic approach improves learning for urban, underserved students for whom a more interactive relationship with caring adults makes the critical difference in engaging or reinvigorating the students in their own education.

 E. Wave-Maker Affirmation